avidcutlet/Lighthouse-Playwright-Typescript-Automation/README.md

 - `report-path-util.ts` → Organizes output directories and filenames.
 - `screenshot-util.ts` → Captures diagnostics and audits.

+## Roadmap

-## Future Enhancements
+### Future Enhancements
-- Dynamic URL fetching instead of static data/test-url.json.
+- Dynamic URL fetching (no URL limits) via text file or user input.
-- Smarter screenshot capture (based on best-performing device or user input).
+- Smarter screenshot capture (based on device performance or user input).
+- CLI user prompts for a guided experience.
-- Logs for debugging → allowing users to commit errors for review.
+- Improved logging for debugging and error reporting.
-- Screenshot source will be dynamic, based on whichever device score is higher.
-- CI/CD integrations with trend graphs over time.
+- Advanced CI/CD integration with historical trend graphs.
-- CLI user prompts for screenshot options.
 - Option to export results as PDF.

+### Pro Features ✨
+- Automated daily and historical reports on a dedicated branch.

+Message me on my [LinkedIn profile](https://www.linkedin.com/in/von-webster-saikou) to learn more about our Pro plan and get access to these features.